timdeschryver/timdeschryver.dev/blog/my-recommendations-to-configure-visual-studio-code-for-angular-development/index.md

 ### Angular Language Service

 The Angular Language Service is the most important extension because it provides a rich editing experience for Angular templates.
+As result, the HTML template gets to know the Angular and TypeScript context of the component.
+This helps to drastically improve the development experience by reducing the feedback loop.

 _[Marketplace](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)_